stride3d/stride-docs/en/manual/animation/index.md

 **Skinned models** are models that have been skinned to match a skeleton.
 The **skin** describes how vertices of the mesh transform when bones move.

 >[!NOTE]
 >In Game Studio, you can only create simple 3D models such as spheres and cubes.
-For information about how to do this, see [Create assets](../game-studio/create-assets.md).
+For information about how to do this, see the [create an asset page](../assets/create-an-asset.md).
 To create more complex models, use dedicated software like 3DS Max, Maya, or Blender, then [import the model into Game Studio](import-animations.md).

 ## Animation clips